Influencer Photos

 1. Upload your photoA clear, well-lit photo of your face.
 Even a flat phone selfie works as input — the Bold variant rebuilds the lighting and backdrop from the ground up, so the source mostly carries your identity rather than the photographic style.

-2. Pick a variantYou are on Bold.
-The example tile shows the saturated backdrop, the dramatic editorial lighting, and the fashion-forward styling.
+2. Pick a variantYou are on Bold — the TikTok and Instagram statement register.
+The example tile shows the saturated backdrop, dramatic editorial lighting, and fashion-forward styling.
 Pick Aesthetic instead for a quiet moody editorial frame, or Lifestyle for a relatable everyday setting.

 3. Iterate to refineFirst preview drops in seconds.
 Try again advances quality and rotates the variant — different backdrop color, different wardrobe silhouette, different rim-light direction.
 Iterate until the frame lands.

 4. Download HDClick Looks good and the final renders at full resolution.
-The HD download is sized for Instagram, TikTok cover stills, fashion lookbook one-pagers, and music or pop-culture press kits.
+The HD download is sized for TikTok profile photos and cover stills, Instagram statement posts, fashion lookbook one-pagers, and music or pop-culture press kits.

 Use cases